"Oskar McCarthy is an amiable Papageno, strong on humour without over-egging his opportunities"

 "Adam Torrance and Oskar McCarthy give fine comic performances as Ferrando and Guglielmo."

-Daily Express on Pop-Up Opera's 2014 production of Cosi fan tutte
+Daily Express on Cosi fan tutte (Pop-up Opera 2014)

 "Oskar McCarthy provided a burnished baritone foil"